 They also celebrate DOZINKY (Slavic Harvest Festival), which is a great party to be thankful for all the crops they have after the harvest.

-In the autumn they don´t only fly kites in the fields but they also commemorate the ones passed away on DUSICKY (Little souls) – a decent tradition and the annual pilgrimage to family gravesites to rekindle memories of loved ones now deceased.
+In the autumn they don’t only fly kites in the fields, but they also commemorate the ones passed away on DUSICKY (Little souls) – a tradition and annual pilgrimage to family grave sites to rekindle memories of loved ones now deceased.

 In the early winter, they might organize a ZABIJACKA (pig butchering)– where the meat is cut in many ways.
 They enjoy JITRNICE and JELITA, which means white and black sausages.
-With their freezers packed with pork, they start buying presents for Christmas and on the fifth of December they let St. Nicolas and his company give them little treats only if one has been good.
-If you haven´t behaved yourself, a devil might put you in a sack and take you to the dreaded hell.
+With their freezers packed with pork, they start buying presents for Christmas and on the fifth of December (St. Nicolas Day) they let St. Nicolas and his company give them little treats only if one has been good.
+If you haven’t behaved, a devil might put you in a sack and take you to the dreaded hell.

 They decorate and deep-clean their houses to be perfectly ready for Christmas which wraps up the amazing year of traditions and festivals.
-They drink a lot alcohol on New Year´s Eve with great expectations for a new year to come.
+They drink a lot of alcohol on New Year’s Eve with great expectations for a new year to come.

 However, the country doesn’t only boast great traditions during festivals.
 There is also fantastic food, which differs from region to region.
 They do have some essentials in common, though.
 They eat KNEDLIKY (dumplings) on a daily basis with their meat and it is only a matter of their personal preference to have a HOUSKOVY KNEDLIK (bread dumpling) that is made with yeast and rolls or BRAMBOROVY KNEDLIK (potato dumpling), which is a healthier option made of cooked potatoes and flour.
 They eat BOCHANEK at Easter, which is a kind of sweet Easter Bread.
 Czechs love VANOCKA, which is very similar to BOCHANEK, but it is braided from sweet dough in four parts as the basis, three parts in the middle and one part at the top, decorated with raisins and almonds and a lot of icing sugar.